Adopt a zero trust network model for security

 Write policies with allow rules for each flow

-After you have the set of expected flows for each service, you are ready to write Calico network policy to whitelist those flows and deny all others.
+After you have the set of expected flows for each service, you are ready to write Calico network policy to allow-list those flows and deny all others.

 Returning to the example flow graph in the previous section, let’s write the policy for the post service.
 For the purpose of this example, assume all the services in the application run in a Kubernetes Namespace called microblog.
 We see from the flow graph that the post service is accessed by the api and search services.